hbowie/SoftDevBigIdeas-23/content/Decrease Friction - Increase Flow.md

 Leadership will generally be required to keep your organization progressing forward.

-Note that [delivering early and often][deliver] can help to [make these sorts of problems more visible][problems], since long cycle times can often serve to hide these sorts of issues.
+Note that [[Deliver Early and Often|delivering early and often]] can help to [[Make Problems Visible|make these sorts of problems more visible]], since long cycle times can often serve to hide these sorts of issues.